carpentries-incubator/lesson-R-packaging/_episodes/037-data.md

 > Tip: if not, make sure that you activated `Generate documentation with Roxygen` in the `Build/More/Configure build tools` tab.
 {: .callout}

+## A note about raw data

+It should be noted that the way of dealing with data we just described will **only** work with _R_ data files, that is, those with `.rda` or `.RData` extensions.

+If you need to include raw data inside your package, please take a look at section [14.3 of the excellent R Packages tutorial](https://r-pkgs.org/data.html) by Hadley Wickham.

 {% include links.md %}